-To test the 1.8 V regulation the so called PowerWafer is going to be used.
-It can be controlled similar to a in BrainScaleS used, functional, Wafer module.
-But it is fundamentally different, as it cannot be used for any neuromorphic computations, but only to test for voltages and currents.
+To test the 1.8V regulation the so called PowerWafer is going to be used.
+Its reticles can be controlled via the CURE board, similar to HICANN wafers, which are used in BrainScaleS.
+But the Power Wafer is different, as it cannot be used for any neuromorphic computation.
 Its internals are ohmic resistors, which provide a maximum power draw per reticle of what is possible inside a usable wafer module.